evilinc-labs/Highway-Gooner/README.md

 - Highway Gooner (Wallbuilder)

 ## Main Features
 - Can goon in all 8 directions within up to a 7 block diamater before moving.
+TBA: Custom movement for widened highways.
 - Utilized legacy rotations to place quickly and efficiently.
 This may break in future 2b2t updates.
 - Uses AirPlace if regular block placement failed.